Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Abstract

 \section{Abstract}

-We demonstrate that combining machine learning with data assimilation leads to a major improvement in phytoplankton short-range (1-5 day) forecasts for the North-West European Shelf (NWES) seas.
-We show that excess nitrate concentrations are a major reason behind known biases in phytoplankton forecasts during late Spring and Summer, which can grow fast with lead time.
+We demonstrate that assimilating Neural Network (NN)-predicted surface nitrate leads to a major improvement in phytoplankton short-range (1-5 day) dynamical model forecasts for the North-West European Shelf (NWES) seas.
+We show that assimilation of only ocean color chlorophyll-$a$ in the current Met Office NWES operational system can lead to excess surface nitrate concentrations in the post-Spring bloom period and these are a major reason behind some known, fast-growing biases in NWES phytoplankton forecasts during late Spring and Summer.
 Assimilating observations of nitrate would potentially help address this, but NWES nitrate data are typically not available in sufficient abundance to be effectively assimilated.
-We have therefore used a recently developed and validated neural network (NN) model predicting surface nitrate concentrations from a range of observable variables and implemented its assimilation within a research and development version of the Met Office's NWES operational forecasting system.
-As a result of nitrate assimilation the phytoplankton forecast skill improves by up to 30\%.
+We have therefore used a recently developed and validated neural network (NN) model predicting surface nitrate concentrations from a range of observable variables and assimilated the NN-predicted nitrate within a research and development version of the Met Office's NWES operational forecasting system.
+As a result of nitrate assimilation the phytoplankton 5-day forecast skill improves by up to 30\%.
 We show that although much of this improvement can be achieved by using a weekly nitrate climatology predicted by the NN model, there is a clear advantage in using flow-dependent nitrate data.
 We discuss the impacts of this improvement on a range of additional eutrophication indicators, such as dissolved inorganic phosphorus and sea bottom oxygen.
-We argue that it should be feasible to implement this hybrid machine learning - data assimilation approach within the near-real time NWES operational forecasting system.
+We argue that it should be feasible to upgrade this approach to a fully hybrid machine learning - data assimilation within the near-real time NWES operational forecasting system.